spex-xray/spex-help/_sources/threads/amol/amol.rst.txt

-.. warning:: It is necessary to change and let free to vary the relative abundances of the cold gas elements (HOT in this case) which are also contained in the dust compounds.
+.. warning:: It is necessary to change and let free to vary the relative abundances of the cold gas elements (:ref:`sect:hot` in this case) which are also contained in the dust compounds.
 In this example, the dust models contain oxygen (``08``), magnesium (``12``), silicon (``14``) and iron (``26``).
 We let them to vary within a limited range according to the depletion intervals defined by `Whittet et al. (2002) <https://books.google.nl/books?id=k21lk4sORpEC>`_